Fu Shou: Appraisal

-Republic of China historian Lü Simian (吕思勉) had a different perspective on the case of Empress Fu's execution.
+Republic of China historian Lü Simian had a different perspective on the case of Empress Fu's execution.
 He believed that given Cao Cao's status and temperament, he wouldn't simply harm Empress Fu because of a disrespectful letter she sent to her father.
 Furthermore, Emperor Xian would not have transferred his anger to Cao Cao just because of Dong Cheng's assassination (Dong Cheng himself wasn't a trustworthy loyalist).
 Lu Simian thought that there must have been "another reason" behind this case, something significant and not suitable for inclusion in official history records.
 He speculated that Empress Fu had a comprehensive political plan that was crucial to the overall situation, and therefore, Cao Cao had no choice but to take action.

 In Romance of the Three Kingdoms

 Illustration from a 1591 edition of the novel: "Cao Cao and Empress Fu" which depicts Cao Cao ordering Empress Fu to be beaten to death after her assassination plot was exposed.

 Empress Fu's execution was depicted in chapter 66 of Romance of the Three Kingdoms, a 14th-century historical novel by Luo Guanzhong.
 When Emperor Xian and Empress Fu were told that Cao Cao, might soon aspire to the throne, they conceived a plan to assassinate him.
 The Empress said that her father, Fu Wan, had long desired to do it.
 Knowing the misery resulting from the previous attempt by Dong Cheng, they selected their most trusted attendant, Mu Shun, to deliver the message to Fu Wan.
-Mu Shun agreed to be the currier, hid the message in his hair, and successfully delivered it.
+Mu Shun agreed to be the courier, hid the message in his hair, and successfully delivered it.
 Fu Wan noted that success would require coordination with the armies of Liu Bei and Sun Quan with loyalists inside the capital and wrote a reply to that effect.
 Somehow Cao Cao learned of the meeting.
 He stopped Mu Shun at the gate and found the reply.
 The first message was then found in Fu Wan's residence.
 When soldiers were sent to arrest her, the empress hid in a hollow wall.
 However, Hua Xin, the imperial secretary, found her and pulled her out by her hair.
 She was dragged before Cao Cao who ordered her beaten to death and her two sons poisoned.
 He then made the emperor elevate his daughter to empress.